aringlis/afino_release_version/README.md

 AFINO release version
 ===============

-Release version of the AFINO time series analysis code.
+Work-in-progress release version of the AFINO time series analysis code.
+NOT currently ready for distribution.